mathiasertl/django-ca/docs/source/ca_examples.rst

 .. include:: generated/cert_aki.rst

 ****************
-basicConstraints
+BasicConstraints
 ****************

 .. seealso:: https://tools.ietf.org/html/rfc5280#section-4.2.1.9

-The ``basicConstraints`` extension specifies if the certificate can be used as a certificate authority.
+The BasicConstraints extension specifies if the certificate can be used as a certificate authority.
 It is always marked as critical.
 The ``pathlen`` attribute specifies the levels of possible intermediate CAs.
 If not present, the level of intermediate CAs is unlimited, a ``pathlen:0`` means that the CA itself can not issue certificates with ``CA:TRUE`` itself.